 Thankfully, Clutch’s 2018 Small Business Survey offers some insights that’ll hit closer to home for small business owners.

-The survey found that 47 per cent of small businesses spent less than $10,000 on digital marketing in 2017.
+The survey found that 47 % of small businesses spent less than $10,000 on digital marketing in 2017.

-The survey also found that 62 per cent of respondents have a website and 61 per cent use social media, which shows that most small businesses are engaged in some form of digital marketing.
+The survey also found that 62 % of respondents have a website and 61 % use social media.
+This shows that most small businesses are engaged in some form of digital marketing.

 Obviously, it’s not that digital marketing isn’t working for small businesses or they wouldn’t be doing it.